supriyatskumar/Semi-Supervised-Distracted-Driver-Detection/README.md

 ## Approach
 In this project a Semi-supervised Generative Adversarial Network (SGAN) is used to utilize the available large set of unlabeled data samples along with labeled data to train the model.<br />
 SGAN: is a modified version of GAN architecture.
 It trains a supervised discriminator, unsupervised discriminator and a generator model at the same time.<br />
- Supervised discriminator: Trained using real images with labels to predict the class labels<br />
+* Supervised discriminator: Trained using real images with labels to predict the class labels<br />
- Unsupervised discriminator: Trained using unlabeled real images and generated fake images.
+* Unsupervised discriminator: Trained using unlabeled real images and generated fake images.
 This is similar to traditional GAN, which is used to predict real or fake sample.

 ## Result

 ## Evaluation Metric (KPI)
-Accuracy<br />
-Precision<br />
-Recall<br />
-AUPRC<br />
+Accuracy